-Welcome to the Load Weight Distribution Module.
+Welcome to the Load Weight Distribution module.

-Upon successful completion of this module you will be able to: explain the difference between the center of balance or balance point and the center of gravity, understand the importance of locating an object's center of gravity, calculate the center of gravity of various objects, discuss the determining factors of weight distribution to attachment points, apply the "Two legs carry the load" rule, explain the importance of weight distribution to attachment points.
+Upon successful completion of this module you will be able to: explain the difference between the center of balance or balance point, and the center of gravity, understand the importance of locating an object's center of gravity, calculate the center of gravity of various objects, discuss the determining factors of weight distribution to attachment points, apply the "Two legs carry the load" rule, explain the importance of weight distribution to attachment points, and calculate weight distribution to attachment points.

-Center of Balance
+Center of Gravity Center of Balance